marl/detpop/README.md

 # detpop
- a tutorial on determinantal point process
+ a tutorial on determinantal point processes